Extradition in the Caribbean: Treaties and Legal Risks

 A treaty opens the legal door to extradition.
 It does not remove the requested person’s right to challenge the request.

-A Caribbean country with no bilateral extradition treaty with the requesting state may still not be a safe haven.
+A Caribbean country without a bilateral extradition treaty with the requesting state should not automatically be treated as a safe haven.

 Where no treaty exists, several other mechanisms may be considered: